vavr-io/vavr/CONTRIBUTING.md

 # How to Contribute

-Javaslang needs to be compiled with **jdk 1.8.0_40** at minimum, which fixes many type inference bugs of the java compiler.
+Javaslang needs to be compiled with **jdk 1.8.0_40** at a minimum, which fixes many type inference bugs of the java compiler.

 [Fork](https://help.github.com/articles/fork-a-repo) the GitHub, send a [pull request](https://help.github.com/articles/using-pull-requests) and keep your fork in [sync](https://help.github.com/articles/syncing-a-fork/) with the upstream repository.